 As opposed to developing for PC VR, optimizing for the mobile chipset requires different planning and tactics for optimization.
-Keep this in mind as you plan to develop for Quest, as best practices like minimizing draw calls and shader complexity, thorough frame analysis and efficient use of expansion files are all important to the success of your app.
+Keep this in mind as you plan to develop for Quest and Quest 2, as best practices like minimizing draw calls and shader complexity, thorough frame analysis and efficient use of expansion files are all important to the success of your app.

 Recognizing that the optimization process is both essential and (can be) time consuming, we have created a number of tools, resources, guides and videos to ensure your success:

-See below for a detailed set of technical specs for the Oculus Quest.
-If you haven’t already, check out the Get Started Page for how these compare with the Rift and Go.
+See below for a detailed set of technical specs for the Oculus Quest and Quest 2.
+If you haven’t already, check out the Get Started Page for how these compare with the Rift S.